 - send you a receipt for your payment.

-The receipt the ATO issues is also a tax invoice – for which you may be able to claim the GST included in the valuer’s fee as a GST credit.
+The receipt the ATO issues is also a tax invoice – we may be able to claim for you the GST included in the valuer’s fee as a GST credit.
 Also note that as the cost of the valuation work is considered to be a cost of managing your tax affairs, it may be deductible for income tax purposes.